Comparison guide

 Frequently asked questions

 Their names differ by one letter, they worked in the same Parisian art world, and both helped modern painting break away from academic polish.
-Their artistic problems are different: Monet studies changing perception, while Manet stages modern spectatorship.
+The difference is visible in the paintings: Monet compares effects of light, while Manet places the viewer before modern figures and scenes.

 Manet belongs beside Impressionism rather than inside it in a strict sense.
 The younger group admired him, and he shared their modern subjects, but he kept fighting for public recognition through the Salon instead of joining their independent exhibitions.